-So I got a fresh cup of coffee, put on some Grateful Dead, which somehow seemed appropriate for an open source search, and got down to some serious Googling.
-As it turns out, there is indeed a fair amount of open source UC software out there, some of which appears more “baked” than others (but not the Grateful Dead kind of baked).
+As it turns out, there is indeed a fair amount of open source UC software out there, some of which appears more “baked” than others.

 Below are three contenders that seem to have significant followings.
-I’m not about to claim this is an exhaustive list, but they do appear to be viable options if you want to go the open source route for your UC implementation.
+We are not about to claim this is an exhaustive list, but they do appear to be viable options if you want to go the open source route for your UC implementation.

 Asterisk appears to be among the oldest open source UC implementations, dating back to code developed in 1999 by Mark Spencer.
 Spencer is founder and CTO of Digium, based in Huntsville, Ala., which develops and distributes Asterisk code, along with UC products based on Asterisk.